Boron’s Industrial Minerals

 Uses: “Pandermite” was originally a white, marble-like rock from the Panderma area used for carving statues.
-French amateur chemist Desmazures analyzed one such statue in 1865 and high in boron.
+French amateur chemist Desmazures analyzed one such statue in 1865.

 Inderite, also known as Lesserite, is a mineral named after its source, the Inder lake, near Inder mountain in Kazakhstan.
 The samples were described in English by the Soviet mineralogist Boldyreva in 1937.
 It’s a rare secondary mineral but is common in salt, potassium, and borate deposits.